Evangelical Covenant Church: Status

 The denominational offices are located in Chicago, Illinois, where they are also affiliated with North Park University and North Park Theological Seminary.
-The church was formerly affiliated with Swedish Hospital, then known as Swedish Covenant Hospital.
+The church was formerly affiliated with Endeavor Swedish Hospital, then known as Swedish Covenant Hospital.
 There are related Bible colleges in Alaska, where the church established early missions, and California.
-They are also affiliated with Minnehaha Academy, a pre-K-12 school in Minneapolis, Minnesota.
+They are also affiliated with Minnehaha Academy, a pre-K–12 school in Minneapolis, Minnesota.

 Jesus People USA, a commune in Chicago, is affiliated with the Covenant Church.

 The church is divided into eleven regional conferences – Canada Conference, Central Conference, East Coast Conference (organized 1890), Great Lakes Conference, Midsouth Conference, Midwest Conference, Pacific Northwest Conference, Northwest Conference, Pacific Southwest Conference, Southeast Conference – and its newest conference, the Alaska Conference.
 The Covenant presence in Alaska started from 1887 as a foreign mission outpost, but gradually transitioned its status to a home mission, and finally full conference standing in 2015.

 Annual meetings are held, to which delegates are sent by the congregations, reporting back to local churches.

 Covenant Publications are the communication arm of the denomination.
 The denominational hymnal is The Covenant Hymnal: A Worship Book.

 A major ministry of the denomination includes senior living facilities and is supplemented through its Covenant Benevolent Institutions department.
 Among the ECC retirement systems, The Samarkand and Covenant Shores are considered to be two of the top facilities in the United States.

-As of 2011, denomination membership was 124,669 in 820 congregations in the United States (43 states) of US and an estimated 1500 members in 23 congregations in Canada (five provinces).
+As of 2011, denomination membership was 124,669 in 820 congregations in the United States (43 states) and an estimated 1500 members in 23 congregations in Canada (five provinces).
 Average attendance in 2009 was 178,997.
 The denomination also has ongoing missions work in 25 countries worldwide, with 125 long-term missionaries, project missionaries and short-term missionaries.
 The ECC has a worldwide membership of almost 278,000.

 Membership is concentrated primarily in three regions of the United States: the Midwest, along the West Coast, and in the Great Plains region.
 California has the largest number of members, but the highest rates of membership are in Minnesota, Alaska, Kansas, Nebraska, and Washington.